 Los Angeles and the Future of Mono Lake is a WebQuest exploring the biodiversity, natural history, and preservation of Mono Lake.
 This activity calls upon the resources housed in MLER and asks students to consider the preservation of the Mono Lake environment in relation to the needs of humans.

 - American Society for Microbiology features an extensive collection of resources for undergraduate microbiology research and education.

 - Astrobiology Institute, the mission of which is to study the origin, evolution, distribution, and future of life on Earth and in the Universe.

-- BiosciEdNet (BEN), a consortium of biological education resources managed by AAAS.
+- BiosciEdNet (BEN) ( This site may be offline. ) , a consortium of biological education resources managed by AAAS.

 - Microbes.info (more info) , an easy-access site with international reach that contains useful and interesting microbiology informational resources.

 - MicrobeLibrary, A collection of original, peer-reviewed resources for teaching undergraduate microbiology!

 - National Science Digital Library, resource collections and services organized in support of science education at all levels.